 Just as aggregators do, new food delivery platforms allow users to compare menus across restaurants and order from a variety of restaurants through a single web or mobile app.
 But in addition to aggregating orders, so-called ‘new delivery’ platforms also provide logistics to partnering restaurants.
 By providing logistics services, these new food delivery platforms open new horizons to new upmarket restaurants that have never delivered meals on their own.

-For restaurants, a partnership with this type of platform can be very beneficial, allowing them to offer convenient delivery without having to worry about paying drivers, covering the costs of vehicle maintenance, and shelling out for insurance policies.
+For restaurants, a partnership with this type of platform can be very beneficial, allowing them to offer convenient delivery without having to worry about paying drivers, driver tracking, covering the costs of vehicle maintenance, and shelling out for insurance policies.
 Restaurants can instead focus on more important things, such as improving their customer service.

 To cover the cost of the delivery service, new delivery players charge both a restaurant and a customer a fixed margin for each order.
 You might be thinking: “Is this margin enough to keep the whole business with numerous delivery couriers and vehicles going?”
 Your skepticism is quite understandable.
 But despite high marginal costs, new delivery platforms have achieved high Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) margins (more than 30 percent).
 These margins allow them to keep their heads above the water.
 Plus, the more restaurants join a platform, the better it does.